Rob-Ottogalli/leading_causes_of_death/README.md

-# leading_causes_of_death
+# Proposal
-Determine greatest causes of death in US from 2005-2015
+To determine the leading causes of death in the US from 2013-2015

 Our project will analyze mortality in America from 2013 to 2015, specifically with regards to:
 * Seasonal impact on mortality,